GoogleCloudPlatform/community/tutorials/kotlin-springboot-container-engine.md

         kubectl get pods

-1. Expose the application by creating a load balancer pointing at your pod.
+1. Expose the application by creating a load balancer pointing at your pod:

         kubectl expose deployment demo --type=LoadBalancer --port 80 --target-port 8080